leoldding/apptrack/README.md

 ## Usage

-### LinkedIn

-For LinkedIn jobs, simply call the tool using `apptrack` and paste the job link when prompted.
+Call the tool by running `apptrack "<your-job-link>"`.

+The tool will automatically check if the job is from **LinkedIn**, **Lever**, or **Greenhouse**.
+If it is from one of those three boards, the tool will attempt to automatically scrape the information.
 If there is any information that was not found, you will be prompted to fill it in.

-### Other Jobs

-For other jobs, use the `-manual` or `-m` flag.
-You will simply be prompted for the necessary information to fill in the database row.
+If the link is from another website, you will simply be prompted to fill in the necessary information.

+### Manual Input

+If you want to manually input information for any job link, use the `-manual` or `-m` flag and you will be promptedy to fill in information.

 ### Saving Jobs